andrewlord1990/powerprefs/README.md

 The public API is fully documented, including code documentation.

-## Unity Support

-It is developed and tested on Unity 2018.1.

 ## Install

 You can download the latest version of PowerPrefs [from releases](https://github.com/lordcodes/unity-powerprefs/releases/latest).